Motivation (Normani song): Recognition

 Time ranked "Motivation" 2nd on their list of the 50 Best Workout Songs.
 Self and Men's Health also named it one of the best workout songs.

 The song was placed 79th on the top 100 songs of the 2010s by Crack Magazine, which described it as a "superlatively bright, bouncy bop that is steeped in a knowledge of pop and R&B history, but which also feels like the start of something wonderful."
 The New York Times listed it on their 2020 list of 25 Songs That Matter Now.
 Vice also included the song in its list of the 28 Best R&B Songs of Summer 2019.
 Cosmopolitan dubbed "Motivation" as the best "banger" of 2019.
 PopBuzz named it the best song of 2019.
 British GQ ranked it as the second best song of 2019.
 Uproxx and The Guardian also included the song in their Best Songs of 2019 list, at 13th and 17th respectively.
 Instinct magazine called it the tenth Top Female Bop of 2019.
-Associated Press named "Motivation" as the 10th best song of 2019.
+The Associated Press named "Motivation" as the 10th best song of 2019.
 Pitchfork placed it at number 14 among their 100 Best Songs of 2019 list, saying that Normani "breezed through the track, with the confidence of an artist who knows her worth, and further stamped her star power with the stunningly gymnastic choreography in its video.
 Both song and video contain the brassy essence of pop R&B's early-2000s glory days, an innocent coquettishness and pure joy in hitting the dance floor—and in paying homage to that era, Normani hit a hard reset on her career trajectory, proving that she was always more formidable than she'd gotten credit for."
 Billboard ranked "Motivation" as the 27th Best Song of 2019.
 Esquire placed it among their 40 Best Songs of 2019 list.
 NME ranked it as the 29th best song of 2019.
 The Fader listed the song as one of the best of 2019.
 "Motivation" was also included in the Best Songs of 2019 list for Entertainment Weekly, Vice, Elle, Vogue. iHeartRadio mentioned the song among 140 songs that defined the 2010s.
 Yardbarker noted it as one of the best hit songs of the 2010s, while naming it as the runner up for best song of 2019.